 I am a person who doesn’t enjoy a sweet breakfast.
 I always need something savory in my breakfast.
 Even if I eat a sweet breakfast, I always finish it off with at least a bite of something savory otherwise I feel nauseated.

-So, most of the days, you will find a savory breakfast in my kitchen.
+So, on most days, you will find a savory breakfast in my kitchen.

 Today I am sharing one such easy, quick savory Indian breakfast recipe which I make quite often.
 The recipe is for bread upma which is also known as bread poha.

-If you are looking for breakfast recipes made using bread, bread upma recipe is a must-try.
+If you are looking for breakfast recipes made using bread, the bread upma recipe is a must-try.